Semiparametric Regression for Spatial Data via Deep Learning: Simulation Study

 where

 with

 and $h_n$ is a scalar, positive bandwidth sequence satisfying $h_n \rightarrow 0$ as $n \rightarrow \infty$.

 The third estimator of $f_0$ is based on the generalized additive model (GAM) mentioned in Example \ref{example}.
 That is, we assume that where $g_j(\cdot): [0,1] \rightarrow\bbR$ and $\Psi(\cdot):\bbR\rightarrow\bbR$ are some smooth functions.
 In this model, spatial dependence is not assumed.
+The fourth estimator we consider is the linear regression (LR) model which assumes a linear relationship between the response variable and the predictor variables, without incorporating spatial dependence explicitly.